-PLAN FOR ORGANIZATION AND EXTENSION OF SERVICE: The City Water Utility is not currently serving the Annexation Area.
-Water lines will be provided by the developer.
+PLAN FOR ORGANIZATION AND EXTENSION OF SERVICE: Water service is provided to existing buildings in the Annexation Area in a manner equal to the Comparable Areas.
+Water lines to new buildings will be provided by the developer.
 The City will incur no cost for water services as a result of this annexation.